Cal Raleigh Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.

-- The Rays have a 3.60 team ERA that ranks second across all league pitching staffs.
+- The Rays have the fourth-ranked team ERA across all MLB pitching staffs (3.66).

-- Rays pitchers combine to rank 11th in baseball in home runs given up (87 total, one per game).
+- Rays pitchers combine to allow 88 home runs (one per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.